abhik-roy/mtg-card-collection-app/apps/api/docs/testing.md

   `test/unit/**`.
 Prefer mocking external interfaces (Prisma, Scryfall) and assert on observable side effects.
 - For new HTTP contracts, add supertest-based suites under `test/e2e`.
-Reuse `createTestApp` to obtain an application instance and fake Scryfall client.
+Reuse `createTestApp` to obtain an application instance and fake Scryfall client so you can focus on behaviour instead of wiring.
 - Keep assertions focused on behaviour (status codes, payload shape, domain state) instead of implementation details.